jfrog/gitlab-templates/README.md

 # Overview
 This repository hosts templates for GitLab CI, for quick and easy integration with the JFrog Platform.

 The templates use the [.setup-jfrog.yml](https://github.com/jfrog/jfrog-cli/blob/v2/build/gitlab/.setup-jfrog.yml) script.
 The script is included by each of the templates, and sets up the integration between the pipeline and the JFrog Platform.

 The script does the following:
 * Installs [JFrog CLI](https://www.jfrog.com/confluence/display/CLI/JFrog+CLI)
-* Configures JFrog CLI work with the JFrog Platform
+* Configures JFrog CLI to work with the JFrog Platform
 * Sets the build name and build number for JFrog CLI, with the values of `$CI_PROJECT_PATH_SLUG-$CI_COMMIT_REF_NAME` and `$CI_PIPELINE_ID` respectively
-* Optionaly replaces the default Docker Registry with an Artifactory Docker Registry
+* Optionally replaces the default Docker Registry with an Artifactory Docker Registry

 ## Installation
 1. Ensure you have the connection details for the JFrog Platform.
 Don't have a JFrog Platform?
 [Set up a FREE instance in the cloud now](#Set-Up-a-FREE-JFrog-Environment-in-the-Cloud)